 Anyone can make a submission as long as they follow the guidelines and use the provided submission portal.
 Over the next three months, XRSI and the Expert Evaluation Committee will accept and review submissions and award the authors of any submission adopted into the framework with a $100.00 USD prize.

-Privacy is a global challenge, and to get this right we need submissions from a broad and diverse set of contributors.
+Privacy and Safety are global challenges, and to get this right we need submissions from a broad and diverse set of contributors.
 XRSI invites you to help build a future that is truly private!!

 1.0 Who should Submit

-The XRSI privacy framework has over one-hundred and twenty individual controls touching on several aspects of privacy.
+The XRSI Privacy and Safety Framework has over one hundred and twenty individual controls touching on several aspects of privacy.
 While many of them are technical in nature, some require expertise from multiple disciplines.
 We seek submissions from across the social sciences, technical disciplines, and legal fields.
 This includes, but is not limited to disciplines such as communications, computer science, law, economics, engineering, human-computer interaction, human factors, political science, social psychology, and sociology.
 Applicants from diverse backgrounds and those with expertise in specific countries, cultures, or vulnerable populations, including those that have not previously been examined in relation to privacy, are especially encouraged to submit guidelines for control.

 Each submission should provide concrete examples and implementation guidelines so that anyone using the framework can leverage approved submissions to help them in their own role.

-Submissions that are accepted and adopted into the XRSI Privacy Framework will be eligible for a $100.00 USD award.
+Submissions that are accepted and adopted into the XRSI Privacy and Safety Framework will be eligible for a $100.00 USD award.

 2.0 Submission Criteria